chainapsis/ewallet/documentation/key_share_node.md

 **INPUT chain:**

 1. SSH (22) - ACCEPT
+2. HTTPS (443) - ACCEPT
-2. All other traffic - DROP
+3. All other traffic - DROP

 **DOCKER-USER chain:**

 1. PostgreSQL (5432) from localhost - ACCEPT
 2. PostgreSQL (5432) from whitelisted IP - ACCEPT (if needed)
+3. Key Share Node server port from localhost - ACCEPT
-3. PostgreSQL (5432) - DROP
+4. PostgreSQL (5432) - DROP
+5. Key Share Node server port - DROP

-> **Note**: Your Key Share Node server port will be automatically accessible
+> **Note**: The Key Share Node server port is restricted to localhost only for
-> through Docker's default rules, so no explicit rule is needed in DOCKER-USER
+> reverse proxy access.
+External access to the server port is blocked for
-> chain.
+> security.

 ## Optional: Using Your Own Database